nathan-smeal/cs7641/lessons/ml_p3_lesson_03_game_theory.md

 If A and B can build trust along the games, at the time of final game, it is a perfect timing for them to betray.
 (Since both of them thought the trust has been built.)

+You can back propagate if there is a known end, because no future consequences in the final game, will mean all will be the nash eq.

 #### Theorem

 When there are n repeated games, there will be n repeated N.E.